kagiko/vaultwarden-wiki/Setup-as-a-systemd-service.md

 ```
 $ sudo systemctl disable --now vaultwarden.service
 ```
-Then you can delete the binary, the `.env` file, the web-vault folder (if installed) and the user data (if necessary).
+Then you can delete the binary, the environment file, the web-vault folder (if installed) and the user data (if necessary).
 Remember to also remove specially created users,groups and firewall rules (if needed) and the systemd file.

 After removing the systemd file you should make systemd aware of it via:
 ```